 Credential and secrets vaulting (#837)

 OAuth support for connector configuration (#768)

-Our goal is to become "production-ready" for any company whatever their data stack.
+Our goal is to become "production-ready" for any company whatever their data stack, infrastructure, architecture, data volume, and connector needs.
 If you see anything missing in this list that you would need before deploying us in prod, please talk to us via Slack or email!